General Content and Branding Guidelines

 No modifications may be made to the social media designed for official TWU accounts.
 This includes adding a college or department name, changing the color, etc.

-The exceptions are student-run accounts for student organizations, which should not use the official TWU account.
+The exceptions are student-run accounts for student organizations, which should not use the official TWU logo.
 Additionally, certain divisions with their own official/professional logo, such as Athletics, may use their own logo.
 Before using your own logo, contact the social media manager to ensure your logo is approved for social use.
 Note that few exceptions will be granted.

 Refer any questions to socialmedia@twu.edu.